GabrielCamba/Grants-Program/applications/openPayroll.md

-The development needs to be focused on making a good user experience, taking into account the user personas that will be using the product.
+The development will be focused on providing a good user experience, taking into account the user personas that will be using the product.

 In this step we will create the mockup in Figma.